Limelite, Luv & Niteclubz: Singles

 Released on June 8, 2003, "In Love wit Chu" featuring R&B group Cherish served as the lead single from this album.
-The song peaked at number nine on Billboards Rhythmic chart.
-The music video features cameo appearances by Mariah Carey, boxer Roy Jones Jr., and Jermaine Dupri.
+In the United States, the song peaked at number nine on Billboards Rhythmic chart.
+It also peacked at number 11 on the New Zealand Singles Chart and reached the top thirty in Canada.
+A music video for "In Love wit Chu," directed by Bryan Barber, features cameo appearances by Mariah Carey, boxer Roy Jones Jr., and Jermaine Dupri.
 A second single "Boom", was released on August 5, 2003.